 Drive 90 minutes north of Boston to find a cluster of cozy cottages, restored barns and a more-than-150-year-old stately New England home.
-Welcome to Grace White Barn Inn & Spa.
+Welcome to White Barn Inn & Spa, Auberge Resorts Collection.
 This historic 26-room inn has been carefully cared for over the years, resulting in a Forbes Travel Guide Four-Star time capsule in the beautiful seaside town of Kennebunk, Maine.

 These are the five reasons you may never want to leave.

 A candle-lit ambiance meets the rustic simplicity of coastal Maine cuisine at Five-Star The White Barn Inn Restaurant.
 Tables are decked out in white cloths, fresh flowers adorn the space and a pianist plays soothing background music — it’s an elegant and charming scene.